 Note: Percentage values in parentheses indicate differences of alternatives compared to NAA.
-The analysis was based on historical salvage data during 2009–2019 which did not include any above normal water years, hence that row of the table is noted as ‘NA’.
+The analysis was based on historical salvage data during 2009–2019 which did not include any Above Normal Water Years, hence that row of the table is noted as ‘NA’.

 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

 Operations of Alternative 1, 2, or 3, would provide bypass flows to Stone Corral and Funks Creeks.
 These flows would be refined through studies required under Project Commitments.
 These flows would support processes in these channels that support the fish (including native minnows) assemblage below the dams.
-Per the discussion above, native minnow spawning is not anticipated to be negatively impacted due to operations of the Red Bluff and Hamilton City intakes for Alternatives 1, 2, and 3.
-Mean monthly temperatures by water year types between the alternatives and the NAA in the Sacramento, Feather, and American rivers would be similar during the presence of each life stage of native minnows.
+Per the discussion above, native minnow spawning is not anticipated to be adversely affected due to operations of the Red Bluff and Hamilton City intakes for Alternatives 1, 2, and 3.
+Mean monthly temperatures by water year types between Alternatives 1, 2, and 3 and the NAA in the Sacramento, Feather, and American Rivers would be similar during the presence of each life stage of native minnows.
 Alternatives 1, 2, and 3 would have limited potential for negative effects to Yolo Bypass floodplain inundation and access for Sacramento splittail.
-Within the Delta, few hitch, Central California roach, or hardhead have been salvaged historically and so increases in exports during summer/fall under the alternatives would not result in appreciable additional salvage.
-For the reasons analyzed and discussed above, operations impacts of Alternatives 1, 2, and 3 on native minnows would be less than significant.
+Within the Delta, few hitch, Central California roach, or hardhead have been salvaged historically and so increases in exports during summer/fall under Alternatives 1, 2, and 3 would not result in appreciable additional salvage.
+For the reasons analyzed and discussed above in FISH-11, Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on native minnows.
+Operations of Alternative 1, 2, or 3 would be less than significant.

 NEPA Conclusion for Alternatives 1, 2, and 3